Yahoo DFS Baseball: World Series Game 3 Picks

 This article is part of our Yahoo DFS Baseball series.

-After a day off Sunday, the World Series resumes Monday in Philadelphia.
-The series is tied at a game apiece, so Game 3 could be key.
-Taking the mound for the home team will be Noah Syndergaard, who was acquired from the Angels earlier this season.
+After a rainout Monday, the World Series will resume with Game 3 on Tuesday.
 Starting for the Astros will be Lance McCullers Jr., who has allowed four runs (three earned) over 11 innings this postseason.
+The Phillies decided to use the rainout to shuffle their starting rotation, and will now deploy Ranger Suarez instead of Noah Syndergaard.
+Suarez pitched out of the bullpen in Game 1 and this will mark his first start since Game 3 of the NLCS.
 Let's dig into the hitting options for Yahoo's single game contest.

 Multiplier Spots